Guide / Journey 02

 What Cue is actually doing

 That enrichment powers two parts of MorningKeep.
-First, it improves the conversation you can have inside the app.
-Instead of asking Cue to react to a single note, you can ask it why a topic keeps resurfacing, what you seem to be avoiding, or which pattern has strengthened over the last few weeks.
+First, it helps Cue answer a focused, typed question using the context you choose.
+You can ask which themes are recurring or what changed across a set of Sparks.
 Second, it shapes your Morning Brief.
 Cue is the layer that turns a pile of Sparks into a brief with perspective, not just a summary.

 The important mental model is simple: Cue gets better when it has recurring, honest input.
 It learns from the texture of your thinking, not just from polished conclusions.